What is Unitarian Universalism?

 You may also be interested in reading One Hundred Questions that Non-Members Ask About Unitarian Universalism by John Sias.

 What kinds of people are UUs?

-UUs come from all walks of life, races, cultures, sexual identities, and political and spiritual perspectives.
+UUs come from all walks of life, races, cultures, gender and sexual identities, and political and spiritual perspectives.
 Most of us strive to make positive changes in our own and others’ lives.
 Some UUs have made contributions large or lasting enough to make them well known, such as: